browserengineering/book/book/scripts.md

 show a backtrace to help you debug a crash.
 It's even worse if the runtime code calls into a registered function that crashes.

-To help, wrapp each registered function to print any backtraces it
+To help, wrap each registered function to print any backtraces it
 produces:

 ``` {.python}